budapest christmas markets christmas.co .uk 3

 Over time, like many European Christmas markets, they have evolved into a major tourist attraction while retaining their warm and welcoming atmosphere.

-The market stalls themselves hold historical significance with many passing down through generations, adding a touch of authenticity to the experience.
+The market stalls hold historical significance with many passing down through generations, adding a touch of authenticity to the experience.

-There are now more than 100 stalls to visit, selling everything from handmade local crafts to mouthwatering Hungarian specialities.
+There are now more than 100 stalls to visit, selling everything from handmade local crafts to Hungarian specialities.

 The markets really took off in the early 1990s, and now thousands of tourists head to the city to enjoy the festive atmosphere.